QDucasse/lectern/README.md

 SOAR takes advantage of the fact that all simple arithmetic operations are performed only on integers.
 If incorrect, the hardware will **trap** and transfer to a handler that will **look-up** the correct method.
 The compiler also takes advantage of hardware that **maps registers to memory addresses** and allows **pointers to registers**.

+---

 ### 1987 - Ungar, What Price Smalltalk
 <!-- Please prefix the notes with the date as in [22/12/2020] -->

+---

 ### 1989 - Chambers, Customization Optimizing Compiler Technology for SELF a Dynamically-Typed Object-Oriented Programming Language
 <!-- Please prefix the notes with the date as in [22/12/2020] -->

+---

-### 1991 - Holzle, Optimizing Dynamically-Typed Object-Oriented Languages with Plymorphic Inline Caches
+### 1991 - Hoelzle, Optimizing Dynamically-Typed Object-Oriented Languages with Polymorphic Inline Caches
 <!-- Please prefix the notes with the date as in [22/12/2020] -->

 *[08/12/2020]:*